clux/tub/README.md

       - startup (node.js:119:16)
   ...
 ```

+But `info` can be set on any assert.
+It's just indented output belonging to the previous assertion.

 ## Usage 3
 Use `tub` as a library and pipe tap test runner data to the tub stream.